Master of Arts in Counseling

 This specialization focuses on the core knowledge and practice methodologies necessary to work as mental health counselors as clinicians in community agencies and private practice.
 This is the most straight forward and traditional orientation used to train professional counselors.

-Addictions Counseling Certificate
+Advanced Specialty in Addictions Counseling

 To be considered for admission into the Master of Arts in Counseling Program, the student must submit the following: